 Loans will need to be paid back, and there are both federally funded and private options.
 Before taking out a private loan, help your child explore all student loan options and review terms and conditions carefully to make sure your child is getting the best interest rate and repayment options.

-Your child can complete the FAFSA online by getting an FSA ID, which will allow them to access the form.
+Your child can complete the FAFSA online by getting a FAFSA ID, which will allow them to access the form.
 You must get an ID as well, which you can obtain by going to the U.S. Department of Education site.
 The FAFSA requires a great deal of personal and financial information.
-Having this information collected in advance can help your child complete the application more quickly.
+Having this information collected in advance can help your child complete the application efficiently.
 Your child will need to submit the following information for themselves, as well as for the parent(s) they’re dependent on:

 Your child will also need a list of schools they plan to apply to, even if they’re not 100% sure of their choices.
-They can add more later, but the earlier the schools get their application, the better your child’s chances of getting aid.
+They can add more later, but the earlier the schools get their application, the better your child’s chances of getting the assistance they need.

 Your child should apply for financial aid the fall before they enroll in college.
-The FAFSA is released on October 1 each year, which is a change from the past.
-It previously had been released in early January of the year your child would enroll in college.
-Due dates vary on the federal, state and college level.
+The FAFSA is released on October 1 each year.
+Due dates vary on the federal, state, and college levels.
 For federal aid, applications must be received by June 30.
 In Pennsylvania, the deadline is dependent on the type of institution you will attend.
 Some colleges also have priority deadlines that maximize chances of getting the most aid possible.

 If your child completes the form in October when it becomes available, they may even have it submitted before they send in their college applications.
 However, a college will not offer your child an aid package until they have submitted their official school application, even if the college is included on the FAFSA.

 The earlier your child completes and submits the form, the better their chances are of getting the best package for their situation.
-Those who submit their applications first are apt to get more aid, while those who submit their applications later get what’s left.
+Depending on the types of funding they’re applying for, those who submit their applications first are apt to get more aid, while those who submit their applications later get what’s left.

 In fact, many colleges send out acceptance letters and aid packages well before the deadline, so if your child is just getting their application submitted in the spring, they could be missing out on money.
 Make sure your child checks with all the colleges they applied to for their deadlines.

 Your child can submit the FAFSA in advance of each school year for as many years as they would like, but that does not guarantee that they will receive aid every year or that the aid will be the same from year to year.
+Changes in income or household size may impact their financial aid package.
 Different programs have limitations on how long students can receive assistance, and it’s best to have your child check with a college financial aid counselor to see what they will be eligible for.

 After your child applies for federal student aid, they should follow up with the financial aid offices of the schools they want to attend to make sure they received the application and are not missing any vital information.